 The Times repeated the same statistic that I found when I searched, that out of the 12.7 million workers in the restaurant industry, and estimated 1.4 million were immigrants.
 Not just illegal immigrants, mind you.
 This number reflects both legal and illegal immigrants.
 Basically, all foreign-born workers.
-Bourdain quotes the number 11 million illegal immigrants in his statement as if they compose of the bulk of the restaurant industry.
-Clearly, this is an gross exaggeration.
+Bourdain quotes the number 11 million illegal immigrants in his statement as if they compose the bulk of the restaurant industry.
+Clearly, this is a gross exaggeration.
 About 11 percent of those employed by the restaurant industry are immigrants.
 The question would then be what percent of these are illegal?

 Now, it is fair to question how accurate statistics can be in regards to undocumented workers, but you can be assured they are more accurate than Bourdain’s personal observations based on his own experience, an experience that likely involved no knowledge about whether individual workers he glimpsed were undocumented or, in fact, legal immigrant workers.

-While the restaurant industry may suffer greatly if "11 million illegal immigrants were deported" it is ridiculous to think that every American restaurant would shut down.
-Likely, what we see is higher costs that were transferred to the customer.
-Bourdain, in his apparent "support" for immigrants, says nothing of whether they are actually paid legal wages.
+While the restaurant industry may suffer greatly if “11 million illegal immigrants were deported” it is ridiculous to think that every American restaurant would shut down.
+Likely, what we would see is higher costs being transferred to the customer.
+Bourdain, in his apparent “support” for immigrants, says nothing of whether they are actually paid legal wages.
 This seems to me to be a hypocritical stance.
-He speaks of complex issues he seems to know little about, but has the influence to sway the public's opinion, much like Trump.
+He speaks of complex issues he seems to know little about, but has the influence to sway the public’s opinion, much like Trump.

 Does he know anything about, for example, how we ended up with so many Chinese restaurants?
 Immigration has everything to do with it, obviously, but through an ironic twist, the Chinese restaurants multiplied at a time when Chinese laborers were being excluded from coming into the U.S. to work.
 Many had found work stimulated by the California Gold Rush, but during the time of the Chinese Exclusion Act of 1882, this ended.
 However, special visas were granted for certain Chinese who owned businesses.
 They could then come into the U.S. based on merchant status, and even sponsor their relatives to come.
 The result?
 The opening of many Chinese restaurants after a huge restriction on immigration.
 Would someone like Bourdain had predicted this phenomenon?

-When the Lorax of Dr. Seus "spoke for the trees" he didn't speak for them partially, he spoke for them completely.
-Folks like Bourdain could learn a thing or two from Dr. Seus.
+When the Lorax of Dr. Seuss “spoke for the trees” he didn’t speak for them partially, he spoke for them completely.
+Folks like Bourdain could learn a thing or two from Dr. Seuss.
 We live in a time of celebrity causes, but few are actually willing to do more than spout off.
-Bourdain would not be likely to emulate someone like Ashley Judd in his 'support for immigrants.'
+Bourdain would not be likely to emulate someone like Ashley Judd in his ‘support for immigrants.’

 For that matter, he probably is not willing to go as far as Mr. Melecot, the owner of the French Gourmet, who himself was a philanthropist and well regarded by his workers, whom, according to the Times, became witnesses in the case against him.